 With Eisenhower's endorsement in hand, Dr. Land proceeded to Boston and authorized Itek to proceed with development of the proposed camera.
-Both Bissell (who had learned of Eisenhower's action after the fact) and Colonel Paul Worthman, the Air Force project chief for Corona, had reservations about Itek's ability to carry out the promises implied by the proposal Land had endorsed, but in the event all they could do was to urge that additional C' camera systems be purchased against the danger that delivery of the new Itek system might be delayed.
+Both Bissell (who had learned of Eisenhower's action after the fact) and Colonel Paul Worthman, the Air Force project chief for Corona, had reservations about Itek's ability to carry out the promises implied by the proposal Land had endorsed, but in the event all they could do was to urge that additional C' camera systems be purchased against the danger that delivery of the new Itek system 3 might be delayed.

-with the Fairchild C" camera were cancelled late in September 1960, and three additional C' cameras were ordered to protect launch schedules against slippages that might be caused by any delay in the Itek program.
-The prospective bill for development of what was by then called C'" came to the three "reserve" C' cameras cost about each.
-About was retrieved from the cancelled C" development.
+Earlier orders for long lead time items needed to proceed with the Fairchild C" camera were cancelled late in September 1960, and three additional C' cameras were ordered to protect launch schedules against slippages that might be caused by any delay in the Itek program.
+The prospective bill for development of what was by then called C'" came to \$6.95 million; the three "reserve" C' cameras cost about \$250,000 each.
+About \$500,000 was retrieved from the cancelled C" development.
 Because previously programmed Agenas and Thors would serve all probable C'" and C' needs, no additional vehicle costs were immediately incurred.

-As generally happened in such affairs, the original estimate proved to be understated; by February 1961, Itek was estimating an increase of about in basic costs and had reduced the quantity to be delivered from 11 cameras (including three test items) to eight (including two test articles).
-CIA program monitors expected the eventual costs to be more nearly for cameras than the Itek had first estimated.
+As generally happened in such affairs, the original estimate proved to be understated; by February 1961, Itek was estimating an increase of about \$300,000 in basic costs and had reduced the quantity to be delivered from 11 cameras (including three test items) to eight (including two test articles).
+CIA program monitors expected the eventual costs to be more nearly \$5 million for cameras than the \$3.5 million 5 Itek had first estimated.
 And in the end the CIA was nearly right.

 As delivered, the C''' camera and its faster lens system effectively performed the improvement originally promised, though not with complete initial reliability.
-But the faster optics in combination with slower film and improvements in image motion compensation schematics did have the effect of reducing image smear and improving resolution, though to some extent that improvement also reflected the incorporation of a flexible platten and revolving optics (in lieu of optics that swiveled back and forth).
+But the faster optics in combination with slower film and improvements in image motion compensation schematics did have the effect of reducing image smear and reflected the incorporation of a flexible platten and revolving optics (in lieu of optics that swiveled back and forth).
 Fabrication changes resulted from the use of new structural materials, and the elimination of skewed film rollers with the introduction of air twists for turning the film as it moved from storage to take-up cassettes, vastly simplified the film transport operation.
-Nevertheless, C'" occupied the same space and used the same cassettes as C'.
-The combination of improved film, better equivalent shutter speeds, more effective image motion compensation, and larger maximum aperture improved ground resolution to an average 20 to 25 feet (from about 35 feet for C').
+Nevertheless, C''' occupied the same space and used the same cassettes as C'.
+The combination of improved film, better equivalent shutter speeds, more effective image motion compensation, and larger maximum aperture improved ground 6 resolution to an average 20 to 25 feet (from about 35 feet for C').